OfficialPingu/27ur6er53bhwphg71b80/README.md

 # Polybius Data Grounds

-Hey!
-My name is Kurt Koller and I have been researching the Polybius Mystery for years now.
+My name is Kurt Koller and I have been documenting a recent appearance of the Polybius arcade cabinet.

+My quiet town has been used as a test subject to these federal commissioners, for whatever purpose they wanted.
+Leaving without a trace, nor memories in those that live here.
+I appear to have been the only one knowing of what this cabinet means, and the only one willing to inquire into its purpose here.

 Recently, I put up a puzzle to bring in other like-minded individuals to this project.